vamshi5421/FAANG/Array/01-Find the Majority Element.md

 <----N/3----><----N/3----><----N/3-->
 <--N/3 + 1 -><--N/3 + 1 -><--N/3 -2->

-We can find 2 elements whose count will be more than two time in the array.
+possibly We can find 2 elements whose count will be majority.
 ```

 ```